This morning I received a question from our reader Will Bowins on the post TOPIK – Exam Hall Tips .

 Question:- Are you SURE we should be using the plain form on this writing test?
 When I’ve been doing my practice tests, I give it to my (Korean) girlfriend to grade for me… she always says it sounds weird when I write “저는….. 한다” or “저는… 했다.” 저는 논술문제를 답하면 항상 이런 식으로 쓴다.
 That form is okay?
 My girlfriend says that 저는 should always be followed with 습니다… and I say that it doesn’t… and then we get into fights about who is the native Korean speaker, haha.
 Thanks for your help!

-I thought this may be relevant to other TOPIK GUIDE readers as well; so instead of replying you personally i thought of writing a small post on it.
+I thought this may be relevant to other TOPIK GUIDE readers as well; so instead of replying you personally i thought of writing a brief post on it.

 My Answer:- First of all, thanks for this wonderful question.
-Actually both of you are correct.
-In academic writings (like exam essays or research papers) you don’t need to use honorific (or Formal/Informal/polite/impolite) language, whether it is words like ‘드리다(honorific of 주다)’, ‘연세(honorific of 나이’) or particles and endings like ‘께서’, ‘께’ ‘V-시’….
-The reason why we don’t use honorific (or Formal/Informal/polite/impolite) language in academic writing is that We are not addressing any particular person; We are just writing down out thoughts.
+Actually both of you are correct. 🙂 In academic writings (like exam essays or research papers) you don’t need to use honorific (or Formal/Informal/polite/impolite) language, whether it is words like ‘드리다(honorific of 주다)’, ‘연세(honorific of 나이’) or particles and endings like ‘께서’, ‘께’ ‘V-시’….
+The reason why we don’t use honorific (or Formal/Informal/polite/impolite) language in academic writing is that We are not addressing any particular person; We are just writing down our thoughts and we don’t know who will be reading the text.
 Therefore a plain/neutral form of language is preferred.
 But suppose you are asked to write a letter to someone in an exam… In that case you will have to use the form of language according to your relation with the person and not the plain form.

 I would like to add that you don’t necessarily have to use the plain form. ‘-ㅂ니다/습니다’ form is also acceptable, especially in beginner and intermediate levels as examiners know that the concept of ‘plain form of writing’ in itself is an advanced level concept for Korean learners.
 So use formal form if you feel comfortable with it.
 But on the other hand, if you use plain form of Korean, some examiners might be impressed with your Korean language ability.
 The Informal form of writing with ‘-아요/어요’ ending also feels a bit weird in written text; so avoid using it if you can.
 Use of casual form (반말) is a total NO-NO!
 Especially the people who learn Korean language in Korea get too used to casual form of language that they sometimes use that even in exams.
 Do not use ‘아/어’ casual endings in the essay or any other writing question.